 A growing appetite for the exotic meant that the more foreign a recipe the more it was sought after.
 Petronius, the master of Roman Satire tells us of “…stuffed game accompanied by the teats of young sows and knowledgeably prepared hares onto which dense spicy sauces poured from small dishes which also flowed onto fish which looked as though they were swimming in a pond…”.
 Dinners of six or more courses were accompanied with wine and water whilst guests would be entertained by dancers, singers and other performers.

-The most famous host of ancient Rome was Lucullus who after successfully serving as military commander under Silla returned to Rome to live a life of leisure and plentiful food of the most extravagant and exotic variety.
-An invitation to one of his dinners was everyone's desire and no one forgot the dinner invitation he extended to the whole of Rome on occasion of his Triumphal procession of 66BC.
-Plutarch in his biography of Silla says (ch.35)
+The most famous host of ancient Rome was Lucullus.
+He was an extremely able commander, who won some of the greatest and memorable battles of Roman history returned to Rome to live a life of leisure and plentiful food of the most extravagant and exotic variety.
+An invitation to one of his dinners was everyone’s desire and no one forgot the dinner invitation he extended to the whole of Rome on occasion of his Triumphal procession of 66BC.
+A contemporary of Lucullus was the great generally Silla, who also left his mark on the history of Roman food: Plutarch in his biography of Silla says (ch.35)

 As hinted above, the love for these feasts grew to such an extent that Roman laws had to be made in order to limit the allowable budgets.
 The first of these laws dates back to the Republican period.
 For example the Fannia Lex and Didia Lex posed limitations on festive spending to all people of Italy.
 The Orchia lex (year 566 of the city) placed a maximum on the number of dinner guests you might have.
 Even Julius Caesar put his pen to a similar set of laws (Julia Lex) posing new limits of 300 Sestertii on common feasts and a thousand Sestertii on marriage feasts.
 As time went by the limits were shifted through new laws, which in itself is interesting because you would have thought that they were simply ignoring the law and making the issue of new ones totally useless.
 Perhaps the law was followed after all?
 Perhaps not.